subhanmishra/bc_pgp_encrypt_decrypt/README.md

-This program uses PGP Key pair generated locally.
+This program uses PGP Key pair generated locally and copied to the src/main/resources folder.
 Upon running the Main method it will ask to provide an input string through the Console.

 This string will be written to a signed and encrypted file encrypted_msg.pgp in the src/main/resources folder.